dalehamel/usdt-report-doc/docs/00090-future-work.md

 Analyzing the binary of a lttng-ust probe may give some clues as to how to build a minimal stub dynamically, as `libstapsdt` has done for `systemtap`'s `dtrace` macro implementation.

+Implementing userspace support in libraries like `ruby-static-tracing` [@ruby-static-tracing] by wrapping `lttng-ust` could also offer a means of using userspace tracepoints for kernels not supporting eBPF, and an interesting benchmark comparison of user vs kernel space tracing, perhaps offering complementary approaches [@lttng-ust-ebpf].

 ## ustack helpers in bpftrace

 To have parity in debugging capabilities offered by dtrace, bpftrace needs to support the concept of a `ustack helper`.